docknetwork/planning/rfc/0005-claim-deduction.md

 ## Abstract

-This RFC describes a system for deducing new "composite" claims from sets verifiable credentials.
+This RFC describes a system for deducing new "composite" claims from sets of verifiable credentials.
 Specifically, this RFC describes a system for deducing composite claims from RDF claim graphs.
 This document also proposes use of a deductive reasoning system to automatically generate machine verifiable formal proofs of such claims.

 ## Suggested Reading